impulsado/wannaNotes/Projects/cybsersecAnalyst/Kernel/Kernel.md

 Default: 0

 ## icmp_echo_ignore_broadcasts - BOOLEAN
+Ignore all broadcast ICMP ECHO.

 > Kernel Documentation
 If set non-zero, then the kernel will ignore all ICMP ECHO and TIMESTAMP requests sent to it via broadcast/multicast.
 Default: 1

+## accept_redirects - BOOLEAN
+Accept ICMP redirect messages. accept_redirects for the interface will be enabled if:
+- both conf/{all,interface}/accept_redirects are TRUE in the case forwarding for the interface is enabled or
+- at least one of conf/{all,interface}/accept_redirects is TRUE in the case forwarding for the interface is disabled accept_redirects for the interface will be disabled otherwise default TRUE (host)
+		FALSE (router)